fuegoaustral/ticketera/README.md

 open deprepagos/local_settings.py # and paste the output as `DB_USER` value createdb deprepagos_development
 python manage.py migrate
-deactivate # only if you want to deactivate the virtualenv
+python manage.py createsuperuser # to create admin user to login into /admin deactivate # only if you want to deactivate the virtualenv
 ```